SallySoul/rust-knapsack-solver/README.md

 state.

 In addition to the paper, there are two existing implementations of Minknap that were helpful resources.
-First, Pisenger shared a reference implementation for `minknap` written in C [2].
+First, Pisinger shared a reference implementation for `minknap` written in C [2].
 In addition, a C++ implementation that combines several techniques is available on github from user fontanf [3].

 A major difference between our implementation and the ones above relates to sorting the items by efficiency.